parkin/pore-compare/README.md

 ## Contributing

+To contibute published data, please:

+1. Edit the data at [data/data.json](data/data.json) and follow its formatting.
+2. Add your bibtex bibliography entry to [assets/bib.bib](assets/bib.bib).

 To add your data, please send in a pull request or [create a new issue](https://github.com/parkin/pore-compare/issues).
-Please see [data/data.json](data/data.json) to see current data.

-Feel free to also send pull requests for any style/development of the page.
+Other contributions, such as style and functionality improvements, are welcome!